 The Business Dynamics course emphasizes the overarching purpose of business within society and the manner in which business vision is actualized.
 The course provides context for students’ business learning experience and integrates global, political, ethical and technological dimensions of business.
 Business Dynamics serves as the first step in preparing students to become creative and innovative problem solvers, and seeks to develop analytical, business writing, and presentation skills.

-The Globalization Panels reached more than 500 VSB freshman and transfer students in their first weeks on campus, and they had an opportunity to learn from international business experts answering a series of questions below and then responding to inquiries from the student audience.
+The Globalization Panels reached more than 500 VSB first year students and transfer students in their first weeks on campus, and they had an opportunity to learn from international business experts answering a series of questions below and then responding to inquiries from the student audience.

 - What is the most important globalization trend and how is it likely to affect US businesses and their leaders in the coming decades?